 If you are into waterparks, you can head to Wild Wadi Waterpark.

 If not, you can buy tickets online (skip the lines).
-The tickets are not cheap, but kids in particular will love it.
+The tickets are not cheap, but kids, in particular, will love it.
 It would be easy to spend a full day there.

 From the waterpark, you will have great views of the Burj al Arab, one of the most iconic buildings in Dubai.

 The food there is overpriced and not that great, but it is a nice activity.
 You can read my full review here.

 If you are looking for a cheaper option, go to Jumeirah Beach.
 It is an open beach with nice views of Burj al Arab and you can cool off there.